alterNERDtive/pyEDSM/README.md

 If you have no idea what I was saying in that last paragraph and / or the things mentioned there don’t fix your problem, please [file an issue](https://github.com/alterNERDtive/pyEDSM/issues).
 Thanks! :)

+You can also [say “Hi” on Discord](https://discord.gg/Y8qM7N) if that is your thing.